wfenske/IfdefRevolver/README.md

    Make sure it is in your `PATH`, i.e., that `src2srcml` and `srcml2src` reside in a directory that is in the list of directories in your `PATH` environment variable.

+1. Install xsltproc

+   Under the Ubuntu distribution of Linux, the package `xsltproc` provides this program.
+Again, make sure that `xsltproc` is in your `PATH`.
+Otherwise, `cppstats` will terminate with errno 2 ("No such file or directory"), and the stackstrace will contain a call to `deleteComments`, which in turn calls `runBashCommand`.

 1. Install cppstats